• Skip to main content

 Savory Scones with Gruyere Cheese and Prosciutto by Kitchen Confidante

 A recipe for Savory Scones with Gruyere, Prosciutto, and Green Onion.
 Savor it with tea or coffee at brunch or pair it with an earthy red wine as an appetizer.
-This is a scone you can have no matter what time of day.
+This is a simple scone recipe you can have no matter what time of day.

 Cinnamon Chip scones stacked on a white plate.